jenkins-x/jx-docs/content/en/docs/getting-started/setup/boot/clouds/amazon.md

 ### Configuring AWS Route 53

-In order to configure you cluster to enable external DNS and TLS for its services and your applications, you must configure AWS Route53 appropriately.
+In order to configure your cluster to enable external DNS and TLS for its services and your applications, you must configure AWS Route53 appropriately.

 An administrator should have a domain name registered with a name registrar, for example www.acmecorp.example, before configuring Route 53’s Hosted Zone settings.
 For more information, refer to [Getting Started with Amazon Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/getting-started.html) from the Amazon documentation.